ROCm/rocSOLVER/docs/source/userguide_examples.rst

 The header file will need to be included in the user code, and both the rocBLAS and rocSOLVER shared libraries will become link-time and run-time dependencies for the user application.

-Next, some examples are used to illustrate the basic use of rocSOLVER API and rocSOLVER bacthed API.
+Next, some examples are used to illustrate the basic use of rocSOLVER API and rocSOLVER batched API.

 .. toctree::
    :maxdepth: 4